 To MP3 Converter for Mac - Audio channels customization

-• As Source - Mono or Stereo will be used depending on channels of the source audio.
-The MP3 format does not allow to hold more than two channels, so source audio with more than two channels will be downmixed to stereo.
+• As Source - Mono or Stereo will be used, depending on the channels in the source audio.
+The MP3 format does not allow for more than two channels, so source audio with more than two channels will be downmixed to stereo.

-• Stereo - the encoder makes no use of potentially existing correlations between the two input channels.
-It can, however, negotiate the bit demand between both channels, i.e. give one channel more bits if the other contains silence.
+• Stereo - The encoder makes no use of potentially existing correlations between the two input channels.
+It can, however, negotiate the bit demand between the two channels, i.e., allocate more bits to one channel if the other contains silence.

-• Joint - takes advantage of the similarity of two channels and uses the savings on the second channel to give higher quality compression.
-This method gives smaller files, but a stereo image can be distorted in encoded audio.
+• Joint - Leverages the similarity between two channels and utilizes the savings from the second channel to achieve higher-quality compression.
+This method produces smaller files, but a stereo image can be distorted during the encoding process.

-• Dual - forces separate encoding of left and right channels.
+• Dual - Forces separate encoding of left and right channels.
 Each channel will have exactly half of the Bit Rate.
-This mode is designed for applications like dual languages encoding (for example, English in one channel and French in the other).
-Using this encoding mode for regular stereo audio will result in a lower quality encoding.
+This mode is designed for applications like dual-language encoding (for example, English in one channel and French in the other).
+Using this encoding mode for regular stereo audio will result in lower-quality encoding.

-• Mono - this option will generate mono audio.
-If the source audio has more than one channel, it will be downmixed to mono.
+• Mono - This option generates mono audio.
+If the source audio has more than one channel, it will be downmixed to a mono channel.
 Mono is to be used automatically when the constant or minimal Bit Rate is less than 24 kbps.

 Sample Rate